top of page

 For those seeking low cost therapy I can offer a referral to senior trainees who receive regular external clinical supervision and are managed by myself and their training institute.

-I offer a small number of low cost places on a sliding scale starting at £50 per session.
+I offer a small number of low cost places on a sliding scale starting at £70 per session.
 However, these are often in great demand and fully booked.
 I currently have a waitlist of 2-3 months for low cost one to one appointments.

 The therapeutic field is complex and can be confusing to understand.
 Some professions in mental health are legally protected terms like Psychiatrist or Clinical Psychologist.
 However, anyone in the UK, with or without training, can advertise themselves as a Counsellor or Psychotherapist, whist this wouldn't be illegal it would be unethical.

 As the titles Psychotherapist, Therapist and Counsellor are not legally protected or regulated, it is important for anyone looking for support to check their therapist's credentials.
 The therapist should be a member of a governing body, with a clear complaints process, be transparent about their level of training and the type of therapy they provide.
+The UK talk therapy governing bodies are part of the Professional Standards Authority (PSA) voluntary registration programme, details of PSA accredited registers can be found here:

-I have an MA in Psychotherapy and additional clinical training in CBT, DBT, Relationship Therapy and Addiction Therapy.
 Many qualified and regulated therapists may advertise that they provide specialist therapy.
 If you are looking for help with very specific symptoms or problems, it may also be useful to check if the therapist you choose has received full additional training (not just short workshops or self study courses).
 Also ask how much clinical experience they have working in the specialist area you need support with.

 How do I book appointments with you?